Recent events:

 Artists:

-The exhibition has been supported by: Gaudenz B. Ruf Award For New Bulgarian Art.
+Gaudenz B. Ruf Award For New Bulgarian Art

-Media partners: BNT2, Radio Katra FM, Darik Radio, Darik News and Mediacafe.
+Media partners: BNT2, въпреки.com, Radio Katra FM, Mediacafe, Pod Tepeto, Kapana

 WORKING HOURS